acceleratedscience/openad-toolkit/README/plugins.md

 # OpenAD Plugins

 <!-- about_plugin -->
-Plugins are how various molecular applications are made available to the OpenAD client.
-The plugins give you simplified access to advanced tools, and they make it easy for your own Python applications to interface with OpenAD.
+Plugins are how molecular tools and AI models are made available to the OpenAD client.
+They provide drastically simplified access to a series of advanced tools, and they make it easy for your own Python applications to interface with OpenAD.

 Creating your own plugins is easy if you have a basic understanding of Python.
 <!-- /about_plugin -->